 - Will enroll in an accredited U.S. college full-time for the entire academic year of 2015-2016

 The following documents shall be submitted at the time of application:

 - A completed Tzu Chi Scholarship Application Form

 A copy of one of the three following document(s) demonstrating the financial need:

-- Family’s complete set of 2012 1040 U.S. Income Tax Return including all schedules
+- Family’s complete set of 2014 1040 U.S. Income Tax Return including ALL schedules

 - Two letters of recommendation from teachers, counselors, and/or other advisors

-A typed autobiography (minimum two pages) that explains why you should be awarded a scholarship.
+A typed autobiography (2 to 5 pages, double spaced) that explains why you should be awarded a scholarship.
 Please include all of the following: